PJRyn/Employee-Database-SQL-analysis/README.md

 8. List the frequency count of employee last names (i.e., how many employees share each last name) in descending order.

-As well as creating view tables to store the answer.
+As well as creating view tables to store the answer..